raphamorim/origamijs/_docs/3-API-docs.md

 **Parameters**

-<code class="language-markup">x</code> • The x axis of the coordinate for the rectangle starting point.
+<code class="language-markup">x</code> • The x axis of the coordinate for the arc starting point.

-<code class="language-markup">y</code> • The y axis of the coordinate for the rectangle starting point.
+<code class="language-markup">y</code> • The y axis of the coordinate for the arc starting point.

 <code class="language-markup">radius</code> • The arc's radius.